 Bohol is an island in the Philippines which effortlessly entwines everything Filipino.
 From lush, green jungles to pristine white beaches, Spanish inspired churches and the tiny tarsier.
 It is also home to world class dive spots and of course, the unforgettable Chocolate Hills.

-Bohol is the ideal location to start your Filipino adventure as there is just so many things to do in Bohol.
+This is the ideal location to start your Filipino adventure as there is just so many things to do in Bohol.

 If like me, you only have a limited time here then to make the most of it I would recommend you split your time between Loboc and Panglao Island and allow at least 5 days to see everything Bohol has to offer and even a couple more if you plan on diving.